github-fixit/github-fixit.github.io/index.md

 The project is selected as one of the winners for the [World Teacher Day Challenge 2020](https://www.twilio.com/blog/computer-science-lessons-around-world) organized by TwilioQuest, STEM.org, CSTA and GitHub.
 You can download the lesson plan at this [link](https://github-fixit.github.io/WorldTeacherDayChallenge.pdf).

+The preprint version of our ICSE-JSEET paper is available at [paper-link](https://arxiv.org/abs/2011.14392)

 ### Project Assignments